 DefinitionThis section has been translated automatically.

-Pimpinella anisum the anise plant is a plant of the genus Pimpinella in the family of the umbellifers (Apiaceae).
-The anise plant, which is used as a spice and medicinal plant (in Germany medicinal plant of the year 2014), was originally native to the eastern Mediterranean Sea but is now cultivated in almost all zones of the world with a moderate climate.
+Pimpinella anisum the anise plant is a plant of the genus Pimpinella in the umbelliferae family (Apiaceae).
+The anise plant is used as a spice and medicinal plant (in Germany medicinal plant of the year 2014), was originally native to the eastern Mediterranean but is now cultivated in almost all zones of the world with temperate climate.

 The anise plant grows as an annual herbaceous plant, with 1-3cm long roundish leaves and reaches a growth height of 10 to 60 cm.
 The white flowers bloom from June to September.
-The brown fruits are 3-5cm long and ripen from August to September.
+The brown fruits have a length of 3-5cm and ripen from August to September.

-The allergological significance of the anisi plant is considered to be low.
-There are few publications on type I allergies even with anaphylactic events.
+The allergological significance of the anise plant is to be regarded as low.
+There are few publications on type I allergies, including anaphylactic events.